meodai/color-names/README.md

 - [Name Search]: full text search on the color list.
 - [Color Distribution] 3D view of all color names in different color spaces.
 - [Twitter Bot]: Posts random colors and lets you submit new ones.
+- [Color List Preview]: Get the names of basic colors from all the supported lists at a glance.
+Users can enter their own colors.

 ## Color Name Submission 💌